-Posted by Gary Burger on February 1, 2017 in Videos
+Posted by Gary Burger on February 1, 2017 in Wrongful Death

 My name’s Gary Burger.
 I’m a lawyer of Burger Law.
 I’ve been honored to represent the family of suicide victims in medical malpractice cases in the past, and we have cases currently involved in this.
 Suicide, it’s a tragedy.
 It affects thousands of Americans every year.
 Nearly every family in America knows someone or has a friend or family member who’s been affected by suicide.
 Sad, sad thing, it’s sad all the way around.

 When mental health professionals are involved in the care of a patient, and they don’t perform an adequate suicide assessment and document in their notes and take actions to counsel against suicide, prevent against suicide, diagnosed the co-morbid conditions with suicide like psychosis, anxiety, drug addiction that can contribute to the decision to do suicide, not listen to calls for help, not assess whether someone has a plan or an imminent plan or an imminent desire to do that, take action, don’t do contracts for prevention, don’t admit folks in the hospitals, don’t talk about a holistic way to manage the sad condition of depression, don’t properly administer drugs, don’t properly monitor drugs, prescribe too many drugs that affect each other and lose the efficacy of the drugs.